sinaahmadi/sinaahmadi.github.io/_posts/2019-04-16-text-pre-processing-with-bash.md

 ### Remove HTML tags (or anything between tags)

-The covers that we covered so far were used directly over the text with simple patterns.
+The commands that we introduced so far were used directly over the text with simple patterns.
 What if we need to deal with more sophisticated text patterns?
 This is where regular expressions (regex) come in!

-Regex allows us to access parts of a text based on the rules that we define.
+Regex allow us to access parts of a text based on the rules that we define.
 In some ways, a regex is analogous to a database query or a semantic query.
-It's a query to extract information from a text.
+It's a query to extract information from raw text!

-Let's take a look at our [sample text file]({{site.url}}/docs/tutorials/noisy_text.txt){:target="_blank"} where lines 1215 to 1220 contain HTML code (which seems to be a table):
+Let's take a look at our [sample text file]({{site.url}}/docs/tutorials/noisy_text.txt){:target="_blank"} where lines 1215 to 1220 contain HTML code (look like an HTML table):

 {% highlight bash %}
 $ cat noisy_text.txt | awk 'NR >= 1215 && NR <= 1220'